MECH ENG 2002 - Stress Analysis & Design

-Course Code MECH ENG 2002 Course Stress Analysis & Design Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MECH ENG 1007 & C&ENVENG 1010 Restrictions Available to BE(Mechanical & Aerospace), BE(Mechanical & Automotive), BE(Computational), BE(Mechanical), BE(Mechatronic), BE(Mechanical & Sports), BE(Mechanical & Sustainable Energy) and associated double and combined degree students only Course Description Concept of stress and strain, characterisation of stress-strain curves and failure of metals, plastics and wood, Hooke's law in tension/compression and shear, axially loaded members, Saint-Venant's principle, non-linear deformation, statically indeterminate structures, thermal stresses, torsion of circular bars and tubes, bending, stresses in beams, combined loading, deflection of beams, buckling instability, analysis of stress and strain, Mohr's circle, generalized Hooke's law, strain energy, energy methods, elementary theories of plasticity and failure, intro to design of columns, shafts, pressure vessels, welded joints, fasteners and springs and Finite Element Analysis.
+Course Code MECH ENG 2002 Course Stress Analysis & Design Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MECH ENG 1007 & C&ENVENG 1010 or CEME 1004 Restrictions Available to Bachelor of Engineering (Honours) (Mechanical) & associated double degree students only Course Description Concept of stress and strain, characterisation of stress-strain curves and failure of metals, plastics and wood, Hooke's law in tension/compression and shear, axially loaded members, Saint-Venant's principle, non-linear deformation, statically indeterminate structures, thermal stresses, torsion of circular bars and tubes, bending, stresses in beams, combined loading, deflection of beams, buckling instability, analysis of stress and strain, Mohr's circle, generalized Hooke's law, strain energy, energy methods, elementary theories of plasticity and failure, intro to design of columns, shafts, pressure vessels, welded joints, fasteners and springs and Finite Element Analysis.

 The full timetable of all activities for this course can be accessed from Course Planner.

 One two-hour lecture and a three hour tutorial per week.
-Three laboratories will need to be attended through the semester.
+Two laboratories will need to be attended through the semester.

-1 Ability to apply knowledge of basic science and engineering fundamentals; 2 Ability to communicate effectively, not only with engineers but also with the community at large; 3 In-depth technical competence in at least one engineering discipline; 4 Ability to undertake problem identification, formulation and solution; 5 Ability to utilise a systems approach to design and operational performance; 6 Ability to function effectively as an individual and in multi-disciplinary and multi-cultural teams, with the capacity to be a leader or manager as well as an effective team member; 7 Understanding of the professional and ethical responsibilities and commitment to them; 8 Expectation of the need to undertake lifelong learning, and the capacity to do so.
+1 Apply knowledge of basic science and engineering fundamentals; 2 Demonstrate the ability to communicate effectively, not only with engineers but also with the community at large; 3 Demonstrate technical competence in at least one engineering discipline; 4 Demonstrate the ability to undertake problem identification, formulation and solution; 5 Apply a systems approach to design and operational performance; 6 Demonstrate the ability to function effectively as an individual and in multi-disciplinary and multi-cultural teams, with the capacity to be a leader or manager as well as an effective team member; 7 Discuss the professional and ethical responsibilities and commitment to them; and 8 Recognise the need to undertake lifelong learning, and the capacity to do so.

 University Graduate Attributes